Aletheios42/SecondBrain/03_Products/Docker/Docker - Como Escribir un Buen Dockerfile.md

 2) **ARG:** Enables setting variables at build time that do not persist in the final image (but can be seen in the image metadata).
 3) **Heredocs syntax:** Enables multi-line commands within a Dockerfile.
 4) **Mounting secrets:** Allows for providing sensitive credentials required at build time while keeping them out of the final image.
 5) **ENTRYPOINT + CMD:** The interaction between `ENTRYPOINT` and `CMD` can be confusing.
 Depending on whether arguments are provided at runtime one or more will be used.
-See the examples by running `make run-sample-entrypoint-cmd`.

 6) **buildx (multi-architecture images):** You can use a feature called `buildx` to create images for multiple architectures from a single Dockerfile.
 This video goes into depth on that topic: https://www.youtube.com/watch?v=hWSHtHasJUI.
 The `make  build-multiarch` make target demonstrates using this feature (and the images can be seen here: https://hub.docker.com/r/sidpalas/multi-arch-test/tags).
 - - -
 #### ***Sources:***